LaboratoireMecaniqueLille/crappy/docs/source/tutorials/custom_objects.rst

-Invalid assignments to these properties raise :exc:`TypeError` or :exc:`ValueError` immediately, which helps catch invalid custom Block definitions before the processes start.
+Invalid assignments to these properties raise :exc:`TypeError` or :exc:`ValueError` immediately, which helps catch invalid custom Block definitions before the test starts.

 5.c.
 Sending data to other Blocks
 +++++++++++++++++++++++++++++++++